rogerinnova/TestingDelphiTryExcept/README.md

 # TestingDelphiTryExcept
- Testing the impact of Try Except End in Delphi accross platforms
+ Testing the impact of Try Except End in Delphi Accross Platforms.